ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 # Thanks!

-Thanks for your interest in the dbVar human "non-redundant structural variations" (nr SVs) data files from NCBI.
+Thanks for your interest in the dbVar human "non-redundant structural variations" (NR SVs) data files from NCBI.

-Please check back for updates soon.
+Please check back soon for further updates.